Areas for Transformation

 Guiding principle: Embrace a regenerative materials economy by establishing procurement standards focused on responsibly sourced, low-impact, and recyclable inputs, while maximizing diversion from the landfill through reuse, repair, and comprehensive recycling / composting programs, and championing circularity in all material flows to minimize waste.

-Support for Education, Research, Creative Works, and Competition
+Support for Education, Research, and Creative Works

 Culture of Resilience & Adaptation